esciencecenter-digital-skills/medical-image-processing/episodes/preparing_for_machine_learning.md

 :::::::::::::::::::::::: solution

-## Best solution
+## Solution

 All of the following may be potential problems:

-- we may have different quality images from different machines for our healthy versus diseased in this scenario, this could be called a "batch effect" creating bias
+- We may have different quality images from different machines for our healthy versus diseased in this scenario, this could be called a "batch effect" creating bias
-- in the presigous hospital many X-rays may be supine, will these combine well with standing APs?
+- In the presigous hospital many X-rays may be supine, will these combine well with standing APs?
-- we could suspect labelling may not be entirely accurate in the clinic because has by lower level staff
+- We could suspect labelling may not be entirely accurate in the clinic because has by lower level staff

 :::::::::::::::::::::::::::::::::